Rishikesh Tourist Places

 Aloha by the Ganges was our hotel for the next 24 hours.
 A perfect hotel amidst the scenic beauty of Rishikesh and alongside the Holy Ganga.
 As the name suggests this hotel has a breathtaking view of the River Ganges flowing.
 The water looked so pure from above.
 Couldn’t wait to get a closer feel of it.

-It was just a one day in Rishikesh and I wanted to do it all.
+It was just one day in Rishikesh and I wanted to do it all.
 So much to see and do.
 After resting for a while, we were ready to explore.
-Thi holy city is vegetarian by law, and meat and alcohol are not legal here.
+This holy city is vegetarian by law, and meat and alcohol are not legal here.

 Cows are sacred and protected, and they roam freely on bridges, streets.
 They are also found entering shops and are petted lovingly.

 The Ganga Aarti starts at sunset.
 Make sure to get a place in front to experience it better.
 The chanting of bhajans and synchronization of lit diyas is mesmerizing.
 We got our turn to offer aarti to the sacred Ganges.
 It was a spiritual evening spent at sunset along with other devotees.
-This is a must do during the Rishikesh visit.
+This is a must on the Rishikesh Tourist Places to visit list.

 Another famous attraction of Rishikesh is the Lakshman Jhula.
 The bridge is known to be of mythological importance and is connected with great Hindu epic, Ramayana.